 On average, less than 3% of visitors make a purchase the first time they visit a website.
-If you run Facebook ads but are not set up the correct email automation, then you are definitely leaving money on the table and unnecessarily increasing your cost per acquisition (CPA).
+If you run Facebook ads but are not set up with the correct email automation, then you are definitely leaving money on the table and unnecessarily increasing your cost per acquisition (CPA).

 Here are four automated emails you must be sending out as an e-commerce business that uses Facebook ads.